 Email marketing is also a key way to target the millennial generation.
 Although email is not seen as their preferred mode of communication with their peers and social networks, when it comes to communicating with brands, email takes the top spot.
 According to a survey from Adobe, 58 percent of millennials say that email is their preferred way to be contacted by a brand.

-In another report by Adestra, these numbers were even higher.
-The company’s Consumer Usage and Digital Adoption report found that when it comes to interacting with brands, nearly 68 percent of teens and 73 percent of those aged 19-34 prefer communications from businesses to come via email.
+In another report by Adestra, these numbers were even higher with nearly 68 percent of teens and 73 percent of those aged 19-34 saying they prefer communications from businesses to come via email.

 According to the report, “Younger consumers sign up for brand emails, primarily for promotions and product information.
 Forty-seven percent of teens sign up just because they love the brand.
 Those emails tend to generate more consumer trend than the Facebook posts, both from the brands and their actual friends.”